spotify/dbeam/README.md

 #### Input Avro schema file

-If provided an input Avro schema file, dbeam will read input schema file and use some of the properties when an output Avro schema is created.
+If provided an input Avro schema file, dbeam will read input schema file and use some properties when an output Avro schema is created.

 #### Following fields will be propagated from input into output schema: